winaviation/liquid-web/README.md

 - `font-size` not specified, `<liquid-btn>`-only

 > [!CAUTION]
-> "they are all optional btw"
+> "all those attr are optional btw"
 >
 > The attributes are indeed optional (to add), but if you don't use one of them, you will need to use their default values in the following steps.
 Default values are noted in the [Attributes explained](#attributes-explained) section above.